coqui-ai/TTS/docs/source/tutorial_for_nervous_beginners.md

 ## Training a `tts` Model

 A breakdown of a simple script that trains a GlowTTS model on the LJspeech dataset.
 See the comments for more details.
+It will work with a GPU with 16GB Vram and 30GB ordinary ram, or, much slower, CPU only on systems with 64GB ram.

 ### Pure Python Way